vodquang96/django-anymail/docs/esps/amazon_ses.rst

     In earlier releases, the "extra name" could use an underscore (``django-anymail[amazon_ses]``).
-That now causes pip to warn that "django-anymail does not provide the extra 'amazon_ses'", and may result in a broken installation that is missing boto3.
+That now causes pip to warn that "django-anymail does not provide the extra 'amazon_ses'," and may result in a broken installation that is missing boto3.

 To send mail with Anymail's Amazon SES backend, set:

   .. code-block:: python

-      EMAIL_BACKEND = "anymail.backends.amazon_sesv2.EmailBackend"
+      EMAIL_BACKEND = "anymail.backends.amazon_ses.EmailBackend"

 in your settings.py.
-(If you need to use the older Amazon SES v1 API, replace ``amazon_sesv2`` with just ``amazon_ses``---but be aware SES v1 support is deprecated and will be dropped in a near-future Anymail release.)

 In addition, you must make sure boto3 is configured with AWS credentials having the necessary :ref:`amazon-ses-iam-permissions`.